 What can I customize?
 Can I change fonts, colors, wording?

 You can customize just about anything.
-There is no extra charge for changing fonts and colors, choosing a different flower, mixing and matching different invitation designs or adding your own monogram.
+There is no extra charge for changing fonts and colors, choosing a different flower from our image library, mixing and matching different invitation designs or adding your own monogram.
 You can make as many changes as you would like to your proof.
 The first three proofs are complimentary, so we recommend you bundle any changes you may have so your designer can make them all at once.
 Simply e-mail your designer to make any changes.
 Each additional proof will be $20.
-If you need additional proofs, your card will be charged after you approve your order.
+If you need additional proofs, your card will be billed after you approve your order.

 Can I change the wording on the RSVP cards and enclosures?

 Yes!
 Feel free to request to add entrée icons, dietary restrictions or additional wording to our RSVP cards.
 You can use the enclosure cards for directions, hotel information, your website or anything else.

 Our letterpress and foil printing is completely custom and different for each invitation.
 This means we do not use ready made plates, so you can add foil to any item in any location.
 Just let us know where you want it and we will work our foil magic!

 You can download our guest addressing spreadsheet template here.